UPDATE: The table below contains historical RRO rates from Natural Gas. The RRO is now named ROLR – click here to better understand the update.

 2. Extreme Winter Weather

 Due to the deep freeze in late December 2022 and early January 2023, heating was used more frequently and extensively in addition to increased electricity demand.
 During cold snaps, the average home uses 40% more natural gas and 8% more electricity for every 10°C drops below zero.
+A cold snap in early January 2024 also marked increases in natural gas and electricity usage.

 Alberta hit an all-time electricity usage record of 11,939 MW on January 3rd, 2022 due to a cold snap that lasted for about a month (December 2021 – January 2022).
 The province also broke its summer record for electricity demand (11,414 MW on June 28, 2021) due to a heatwave in Western Canada.
+On January 11, 2024, a new record for hourly peak demand was set at 12,384 MW.

 Additionally, a colder and longer-than-expected winter in Eastern Canada and the United States in 2022 also resulted in above-average demand for natural gas, further increasing Alberta’s exports of natural gas.